scambier/obsidian-no-dupe-leaves/README.md

 ## Contributing

-As this is a quick hack over the default behavior, I don't plan to work any further on it.
+As this is a quick hack over the default behavior, no feature request will be considered.
+You can submit PRs for bugfixes.